dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 then the following happens:

-x is initialized with a copy of the value of harry—that is, an object reference.
+x is initialized with a copy of the value of harry — that is, an object reference.

 The raiseSalary method is applied to that object reference.
 The Employee object to which both x and harry refer gets its salary raised by 200 percent.